tModLoader/tModLoader/PortingNotes_1.4.5.md

 - public static LanguageSearchFilter CreateDialogFilter(string startsWith, object substitutions) removed from Lang.cs?
 Could still be useful, add back into Lang.TML.cs?
 - _unusedResearchLine removed from MouseText_DrawItemTooltip_GetLinesInfo, verify other callsites
 - WorldGen.SwapTileData might not be necessary anymore.
 ErrorWorldSwapTiles exists.
 The new name isn't as useful, however.
 - Projectile.identity removed, Projectile.key added.
 How to use?
 Also Projectile.IndexForVisuals.
-Also Main.projectileIdentity
+Also Main.projectileIdentity.
+Need to fix Projectile.key docs, it is the identity docs.
 - Projectile.TransformType added, replaces direct setting of Projectile.type in AI.
 Might need a hook or more logic if used with modded projectiles.
 - New Worldgen.IsTileLoaded method seems like an issue with our non-null tiles.
 - Code near "Yoyos with effective top speed" comment in AI_009_2_Yoyos seems weird.
 Was this fixed in vanilla and the "< 1.01f" code left in?
 Probably can remove the duplicate bounds check, check blame